Fights, freezing, fainting: What it was like queuing overnight to see Queen’s coffin

 “I might have to use my cuteness,” her 10-year-old grand-niece joked.

-According to the Department for Digital, Culture, Media and Sport, the current wait time is 16 hours with the queue’s end at Southwark Park, almost five miles from Westminster Hall.
+According to the Department for Digital, Culture, Media and Sport, the current wait time is 16 hours with the queue beginning at Southwark Park, almost five miles from Westminster Hall.

 Register for free to continue reading